bhl-logo-fcbhl-logo-fcbhl-logo-fcbhl-logo-fc

 For decades, Switzerland has been the gold standard for offshore banking and asset protection.
 Although movies and books often portray Swiss banks as offshore havens for tax evaders, that’s not exactly true.
 In fact, the laws regarding Swiss banks have changed dramatically in the last decade.
 However, opening a Swiss bank account could be an excellent solution if you’re considering offshore banking to help protect your assets.

-In this post, our legal team from Blake Harris Law discusses the Swiss banking sector, including its history, basic information, the benefits of offshore banking, how to open an account as a foreigner, and all the essential details you need to know.
+In this post, Blake Harris Law discusses the Swiss banking sector, including its history, basic information, the benefits of offshore banking, how to open an account as a foreigner, and all the essential details you need to know.

 At our firm, we help clients all over the United States with effective asset management and protection, including offshore banking and trusts.
 Are you interested in learning more?
 Read on as we explain the fundamentals of the Swiss banking system and how you can use it to protect your assets.